JasperFx/jasper/documentation/documentation/execution/sagas.md

 <!--title:Stateful Sagas-->

+<[info]>
+A single stateful sagas can received command messages from any combination of external messages coming in from transports like Rabbit MQ or Azure Service Bus and local command messages through the `ICommandBus`.
+A `StatefulSagaOf<T>` handler is just like any other Jasper handler, but with some extra conventions around the saga state.
+<[/info]>

 As is so common in these docs, I would direct you to this from the old "EIP" book: [Process Manager](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html).
 A stateful saga in Jasper is used to coordinate long running workflows or to break large, logical transactions into a series of smaller steps.
 A stateful saga